 From the perspective of a single Amazon fulfillment center, this documentary is an intimate portrait of current and former Amazon workers taking on one of the world’s largest and most powerful companies in the fight to unionize.

-Directed by Zac Manuel, produced by Chris Haney
+Directed by Zac Manuel, Produced by Chris Haney

 Hummingbirds